telerik/ajax-docs/controls/treelist/functionality/exporting/overview.md

 You might receive the following error message when using the export feature over *SSL* and *Internet Explorer*:

->note *Internet Explorer* cannot download ' *file'* from ' *server'* . *Internet Explorer* was not able to open this Internet site.
+>tip *Internet Explorer* cannot download ' *file'* from ' *server'* . *Internet Explorer* was not able to open this Internet site.
 The requested site is either unavailable or cannot be found.
 Please try again later.
 >

 In order to prevent this error add the following lines just before the exporting: